 How Much Whey Protein Per Day

-Common dosages range from 25-50 grams per day (1-2 scoops), but some products will include other suggested serving sizes on the labeling.
+Common dosages range from 25-50 grams per day (1-2 scoops), especially for muscle growth, but some products will include other suggested serving sizes on the labeling.

-Keep in mind that consuming excessive protein is not beneficial.
+Keep in mind that you shouldn't take whey protein beyond your recommended amount.
 Consuming too much protein may cause digestive problems, including:

 Whey protein supplements are well tolerated by most people when consumed in moderation.